 In case you are arrested for any crime in the US, you have the option to be bailed out until the hearing date.
 There are different categories of bails that you can be given, but the most common is the surety bond.
-That is where a third-party comes in to assist you in acquiring the bail.
+That is where a third-party come in to assist you in acquiring the bail.

 However, you do not have to worry only about the surety bond as there is the option of attorney bonds.
 It is still a kind of surety bond, and it is processed in the same way even though it has some differences from the others.

 An attorney bond is a bond where one is released from jail before the proceedings of their trial.
 In this type of bond, you will be asked to pay the attorney some nonrefundable money, which is normally 10% of the total bond amount.
 That amount will be expressly used to secure the bail bond.
 The attorney will not have to remit the full amount of the bond so that you will be released from jail.

 Even though the process of obtaining this type of bond is similar to other types of bonds, there are instances where these bonds differ a lot from the standard surety bond.
 For someone new to this type of bond, the attorney should be the one to represent you in that particular case.